Meet the Designers of the 2021 Minto Dream Home

 “The Caraway is sophisticated with spectacular finishes inside and out.
 You’re going to want to buy that ticket after seeing this home!”

-Stay tuned for an interactive virtual tour and information about viewing the home in person.
+Take the interactive virtual tour and stay tuned for information about viewing the home in person.
 To show your support for the CHEO Foundation, along with the children that depend on the care provided by the Children’s Hospital of Eastern Ontario, be sure to purchase your tickets for the Lottery.

 You may also be interested in...